Last date modified: 2026-May-04

 - Click the Add button.

-If the client secret was successfully created, you will see the Client Secret displayed on the table and the Value field should be displayed in plain text. - Copy the Value field and store it safely.
+If the client secret was successfully created, Microsoft will display the Client Secret on the table and the Value field in plain text. - Copy the Value field and securely store it.

 You can repeat steps 4-5 to generate a new client secret.